 Then, a Jordanian woman came and sat in a row next to me.
 Dressed in jeans and a t-shirt, silky black hair flowing perfectly around her shoulders and stylish silver earrings framing her face, she reminded me of a friend back at home.
 As soon as she found her seat, she started barking orders at the men seated around us.
 I couldn’t understand a word that was being said, but everyone around her all started getting up and moving around as she assertively pointed to empty seats in other rows.
 It appeared that she wanted a whole row all to herself so she could stretch out and sleep.
-It was then clear to me who was the boss at the back of the plane — a Jordanian woman.
+Right then it was clear to me who was the boss at the back of the plane — a Jordanian woman.

 I rarely open up about such personal emotions on the web, but I feel compelled to share my experience because if had I given in to my fears, I would have missed an opportunity of a lifetime.
 I would have missed seeing Petra, a breathtaking ancient stone city that’s one of the 7 Wonders Of The World.
 I would have missed out on making new friends in a foreign land.
 I would have missed out on snorkeling in the Red Sea, and buoyantly bobbing about in the salty Dead Sea.
 I would have missed camping in the dessert and seeing a million stars, riding a camel, tasting new foods, eating SO much delicious hummus, and drinking coffee with cardamom.
 I would have missed experiencing Jordan.

 I think you can tell by the photos I’ve included within this post how this story ended — I had an amazing time, was welcomed by the most friendly people, and, yes, I felt safe.

 Lessons Learned, Myths Debunked, And Key Takeaways